loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 ## Cost

 I was using a $6/month Digital Ocean droplet as my VPS.
-I already had my DNS in Route53, which was costing me $0.50/month for the hosted zone, so the only cost I added was CloudFront and Route53.
+I already had my DNS in Route53, which was costing me $0.50/month for the hosted zone, so the only cost I added was CloudFront and ACM.
+Using the [AWS Pricing Calculator](https://calculator.aws/), I guessed that the site would end up costing me around $5/month.
+In reality,